harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-app-dynamics.md

 The maximum is `53w`.
 Timeouts can be set at the Pipeline level also.

-**Node filtering**
+### Configure node filtering

 :::info note
 Currently, this feature is behind the feature flag `CV_UI_DISPLAY_NODE_REGEX_FILTER`.
 Contact Harness Support to enable the feature.
 :::

 The node filtering feature allows you to select specific nodes within your Kubernetes environment using the PodName label.
-This allows for focused analysis, allowing you to select specific nodes for analysis.
+This allows for focused analysis, enabling you to choose specific nodes as service instances for in-depth analysis.

+Harness CV autonomously identifies new nodes as they are added to the cluster.
+However, the node filtering feature allows you to focus the analysis explicitly on the nodes that you want to analyze.
 Imagine you have a Kubernetes cluster with multiple nodes, and you want to analyze the performance of pods running on specific nodes.
 You want to analyze the nodes that match a certain naming pattern.

 Procedure: